pingcap/tidb-dev-guide/src/get-started/write-and-run-unit-tests.md

 t.Parallel()
 ```

-We leverage this function to run tests as parallel as possible, so that we make full use of the resource accessible.
+We leverage this function to run tests as parallel as possible, so that we make full use of the available resource.

-When some tests should be run in serial, take use of Golang testing [subtests](https://pkg.go.dev/testing#hdr-Subtests_and_Sub_benchmarks) and parallel the parent test only.
+When some tests should be run in serial, use Golang testing [subtests](https://pkg.go.dev/testing#hdr-Subtests_and_Sub_benchmarks) and parallel the parent test only.
 In this way, tests in the same subtests set run in serial.

 ```go
 func TestParent(t *testing.T) {